Comparison

 - Handle multiple estates simultaneously

-- Need court-ready reports
+- Need professional financial reports

 - Want to minimize errors